C-Saunders/days_between/README.md

 * -h, --help Print help info
 * -l, --list Prints all dates in the calculated range (e.g. for `xargs` input)
 * -o, --offset <offset> Calculate the date this many days offset the start date.
 Positive or negative integer.
+* -t, --today Use today's date as the start date for the calculation.
-* -f, --format Specify the output date format (defaults to matching start date format).
+* -f, --format <format> Specify the output date format (defaults to matching start date format).
 See [chrono::format::strftime](https://docs.rs/chrono/0.4.0/chrono/format/strftime/index.html) for options.

 ## Setup